cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 ## Interact via the CLI

-With one game in storage, and with the game waiting for `bob`'s move, can `alice` make a move?
-Check in what order are the parameters:
+With one game in storage and the game waiting for `Bob`'s move, can `Alice` make a move?
+Check the order of the parameters:

 ```sh
 $ checkersd query checkers play-move --help